antvis/G6/docs/manual/middle/elements/nodes/defaultNode.en.md

     id: 'node0',
     size: 100,
     shape: 'rect',
-    // ...    // Other attributes for this node
+    // ...    // Other properties for this node
     style: {
-      // ...  // Style attributes for this node
+      // ...  // Style properties for this node
     }
   },{
     id: 'node1',
     size: [50, 100],
     shape: 'ellipse',
-    // ...    // Other attributes for this node
+    // ...    // Other properties for this node
     style: {
-      // ...  // Style attributes for this node
+      // ...  // Style properties for this node
     }
   },
     // ... // Other nodes